Deemed royalties for oil and gas

 Reporting facility operators who do not meet their reporting requirements may be subject to deemed royalties.
-A deemed royalty assessment is not a penalty and may be reversed when requirements are met.
+A deemed royalty assessment is not a penalty and will be offset when we determine requirements are met.

 On this page: